McCormick Place Convention Center—Grand Ballroom—Level 1

 Background: The resulting lack of insurance options for these high-risk properties and individuals led to the creation of FAIR plans as a solution to provide them with access to basic insurance coverage.
 The goal of FAIR plans is to ensure that everyone has access to insurance, regardless of their property's risk factors or location.

-Fair Access to Insurance Requirements (FAIR) plans were implemented in twenty-six states, the District of Columbia, and Puerto Rico pursuant to the Urban Property Insurance Protection and Reinsurance Act of 1968 to mitigate urban deterioration by reducing unfair insurance practices.
+Fair Access to Insurance Requirements (FAIR) plans were implemented in twenty-six states, and the District of Columbia pursuant to the Urban Property Insurance Protection and Reinsurance Act of 1968 to mitigate urban deterioration by reducing unfair insurance practices.
 Since the creation of the first FAIR plan, similar plans have been established in other states, providing access to insurance for high-risk properties and individuals.
-The FAIR Plan serves as an important backstop for the public by making insurance available in all high-risk areas.
+The FAIR Plan, which is also known as residual market plan, serves as an important backstop for the public by making insurance available in all high-risk areas.
+As of October 2024, thirty-three states have some sort of residual markets plan.

 While these plans are instituted at the state level, they’re financially backed by all private insurers licensed to write insurance in that state.
 Each of these companies shares in FAIR Plan profits, losses, and expenses at an amount proportional to its market share in the state.
 This allows multiple insurance companies to share the risk of the most high-risk homes, rather than just one company.